 Middle and High School Programs

-We equip teachers through our annual National Seminar for Middle and High School Educators and in-service professional development workshops based on our curriculum, Communism: Its Ideology, Its History, and Its Legacy, and other curricular resources.
+We equip teachers through our annual National Seminar for Middle and High School Educators, Online Teacher Certification, and in-service professional development workshops based on our new, digital curriculum, Communism: A History of Repression, Violence, and Victims, and other curricular resources.
 Our growing number of teacher alumni are reaching thousands of students in classrooms around the country.

 Fact sheets include resources for middle school, high school, collegiate, and adult users.
 We currently have two different types of fact sheets available: Captive Nations Fact Sheets and Historic Event Fact Sheets.